 At Baylor, the Society of Physics Students meets monthly and promotes student and faculty involvement through activities such as the annual Fall Physics Picnic, Friday Morning Doughnuts, making breakfast for the homeless, and the annual luncheon for graduating physics majors.
-The SPS students have created their own website, where they post pictures of events, tell how to join and give information on the meetings and officers.
+Check out the SPS website to see pictures of events, learn how to join and find information on the meetings and officers.

 The Society of Physics Students is a professional association explicitly designed for students.
 Membership, through collegiate chapters, is open to anyone interested in physics.
 The only requirement for membership is that you be interested in physics.
 Besides physics majors, our members include majors in chemistry, computer science, engineering, geology, mathematics, medicine, and other fields.